tokenio/pfm-sample-csharp/README.md

 Clicking the button displays Token UI that requests an Access Token.
 When the app has an Access Token, it uses that Access Token to get account balances.

-`Note: If something doesn't work, clear the browser cache.`
+### Troubleshooting

+If anything goes wrong, try to clear your browser's cache before retest.